Harry S. Jewell, publisher of Springfield Newspapers, Inc., oversees one of his paper’s presses in the late 1920s or early ’30s.

 The staff found some of that news, not-so-shockingly, via newspapers.
 “We took a lot of area newspapers,” says Billings.
 “Weeklies mostly, and looked for stories and ideas in there.”

-But besides those papers, Freeman also relied on “opossums” — Ozarks-speak for news sources.
+But besides those papers, Freeman also relied on “opossums,” a term in Ozarks-speak for news sources.
 “We had them all over,” he says.
 “I got to know every editor of every small town in the Ozarks.
 I also spoke at the Ozarks Press Association.
-I had drinks with them.
+I had drinks with him.
 When I would be out someplace, I would go in and visit them in their back shop.”

 Those relationships made a difference, since it gave Springfield’s reporters a network to call if they wanted to know about something, says Freeman.
 Decades later, those ties still bind.
 “I’ve still got some good friends, who are retired now, (from) the weekly newspapers,” he says.

 While there were good relationships, there was competition, too — even between the newspapers’ staffs.
 “You didn’t want to get beat by anybody, even by your own other half of your staff,” recalls O’Brien, noting that the attitude was also held towards external media outlets.

 But TV reporters weren’t necessarily a match for the newspaper — or at least one of its photographers.
 “Betty Love, the great Betty Love, used to love to stand in front of the television photographers,” says Freeman with a laugh, recalling the photographer’s intent to block the videographers’ shots.

 The year was 1970 when a college freshman by the name of Bob Linder became a part-time photographer for Springfield Newspapers.
 Not long after his hire, he took a trip to Springfield’s old Frisco railroad depot — but he wasn’t planning on embarking on a journey.
 After all, the depot had seen its last departure the decade before: He was simply there to capture the crumbling, mission-style architecture with his camera because he found it interesting.